Aaliyaahamed/BMMB852_F2025/02_Assignment2/README.md

 ---
 ## 1) Working directory
-Since, I haver to replicate this analysis, I am defining the path to my wokring directory.
+Since, I have to replicate this analysis, I am defining the path to my wokring directory.
 The name of my working directory is "ASSIGNMENT_2"
+(Change the traditional YOURPATH to some other name for feasibility: As Dr. Albert said)

 ```bash
 DIR=YOURPATH/02_Assignment2